Formalization of the zigzag construction of path spaces of pushouts in homotopy type theory: Path Spaces of Pushouts

 \subsection{Correctness of the zigzag construction}

 The rest of the paper proves that the zigzag descent data is an identity system pointed at \(\reflinf\), verifying that the construction characterizes the path spaces of pushouts.
-To that end, we assume arbitrary pointed descent data \(Q_\Sigma\) over its total span, and construct its section.
+To that end, we consider arbitrary pointed descent data over its total span, and construct a section.
 For readability, we curry all the components and make some arguments implicit.